RemoteMetering/geteventstore-promise/README.md

 All three expose the same core methods, so you can switch transport through configuration alone.

 # Installation
-> yarn add geteventstore-promise
+> yarn add @metronomic/kurrentdb-client

 In your application:
-> import EventStore from 'geteventstore-promise';
+> import EventStore from '@metronomic/kurrentdb-client';

 # Common methods